-Other Federal Agencies (Bureau of Land Management [BLM7], U.S. Forest Service7.[USFS], U.S. Fish and Wildlife Service7.[USFWS], U.S. Army Corps of Engineers,-[USACE], Bureau of Indian Affairs [BIA7], Department of Defense7.
-[DOD], etc}) - Lines that are within federal lands and are not being developed primarily for interstate transmission of electrical power.

-- California Energy Commission (CEC) Electrical transmission lines that are appurtenant to a thermal power generation facility of equal to or greater than 50 MW in size from the facility to the first point of interconnection.
-It is important to note that the environmental review process implemented by CEC is a Certified Regulatory Program under CEQA (§21080.5) and results in a document that is the functional equivalent of an EIR. - California Public Utilities Commission (CPUC) Transmission lines that are being sited and developed by an electrical corporation. - California State Lands Commission Lines that are primarily or exclusively within the boundaries of lands owned by the State of California. - Municipal Utilities (which includes irrigation districts and water authorities) Agencies that act as their own regulatory entities for the siting and permitting of electrical transmission lines. -Municipal Utilities must follow CEQA guidelines with respect to siting decision-making; however, they are not subject to other extra territorial review and oversight, assuming none of the conditions apply as outlined for the agencies listed above.
+- Other Federal Agencies (Bureau of Land Management [BLM], U.S. Forest Service [USFS], U.S. Fish and Wildlife Service [USFWS], U.S. Army Corps of Engineers [USACE], Bureau of Indian Affairs [BIA], Department of Defense [DOD], etc.) - Lines that are within federal lands and are not being developed primarily for interstate transmission of electrical power. - California Energy Commission (CEC) Electrical transmission lines that are appurtenant to a thermal power generation facility of equal to or greater than 50 MW in size from the facility to the first point of interconnection.
+It is important to note that the environmental review process implemented by CEC is a Certified Regulatory Program under CEQA (§21080.5) and results in a document that is the functional equivalent of an EIR. - California Public Utilities Commission (CPUC) Transmission lines that are being sited and developed by an electrical corporation. - California State Lands Commission Lines that are primarily or exclusively within the boundaries of lands owned by the State of California. - Municipal Utilities (includes irrigation districts and water authorities) Agencies that act as their own regulatory entities for the siting and permitting of electrical transmission lines.
+Municipal Utilities must follow CEQA guidelines with respect to siting decision-making; however, they are not subject to other extra territorial review and oversight, assuming none of the conditions apply as outlined for the agencies listed above.

-In Imperial County, all of the agencies and governmental entities listed above could potentially be involved in the siting and permitting of electrical transmission lines.
-However, it is most likely that; however, the agencies with the greatest potential for transmission line regulatory -oversight -and -siting -would likely be the CEC, CPUC, local federal -land and resource management agencies (such as theACOE, USFWS, BLM, BIA, Department of DefenseDOD, and Bureau of REC), Reclamation[BOR]) CEC, CPUC, the California State Lands Commission, or a local municipal utility (such as the Imperial Irrigation District).
+In Imperial County, all of the agencies and governmental entities listed above could potentially be involved in the siting and permitting of electrical transmission lines; however, the agencies with the greatest potential for transmission line regulatory oversight and siting would likely be federal land and resource management agencies (such as ACOE, USFWS, BLM, BIA, DOD, and Bureau of Reclamation[BOR]) CEC, CPUC, , the California State Lands Commission, or a local municipal utility (such as the Imperial Irrigation District).

-While the local-County and City government jurisdictions would have some land use and zoningregulatory authority concerning the siting and construction of electrical transmission lines, environmental review would predominately be the responsibility of one or a combination thereofof agencies listed above. -The following is a reviewsynopsis of the siting review and environmental oversight for each of the various agencies that could be called upon to provide siting regulatory oversight in Imperial County.
+While the County would have some land use and zoning regulatory authority concerning the siting and construction of electrical transmission lines, environmental review would predominately be the responsibility of one or a combination of agencies listed above.
+The following is a synopsis of the siting review and environmental oversight for each of the various agencies that could be called upon to provide siting regulatory oversight in Imperial County.